Configuring automated sensitive data discovery for your account - Amazon Macie

-Configuring automated sensitive data discovery for your account
+Configuring automated sensitive data discovery

-With automated sensitive data discovery, Amazon Macie continually selects sample objects from your Amazon Simple Storage Service (Amazon S3) buckets and analyzes the objects to determine whether they contain sensitive data.
-If you're the Macie administrator for an organization, this includes objects in S3 buckets that your member accounts own.
+With automated sensitive data discovery, Amazon Macie continually selects sample objects from your Amazon Simple Storage Service (Amazon S3) general purpose buckets and analyzes the objects to determine whether they contain sensitive data.
+If you're the Macie administrator for an organization, by default this includes objects in S3 buckets that your member accounts own.
 As the analyses progress, Macie updates statistics, inventory data, and other information that it provides about your Amazon S3 data.
 Macie also produces records of the sensitive data it finds and the analysis that it performs.

 Before you begin